Kashu7100/Qualia2.0/tutorial/README.md

 <div id='ex3'/>

 ### Example with FashionMNIST - Classification with GRU
 RNNs are often utilized for language model or time series prediction; however, they can also be used for image recongnition tasks.
 We will demonstrate the classification task on FashionMNIST with GRU as an example.
+Below is the visualization for the dataset.

 ```python
 from qualia2.data.basic import FashionMNIST